The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 - Purchasing products

-Or any other custom Facebook conversions that you create.
+Or any other custom Facebook conversions you create.

-If you create a lot of video content or have a large or engaged social following, than these audience types could be great for you.
+For example, if you create a lot of video content or have a large or engaged social following, then these audience types could be great for you.

 A great place to start is to create a list of people who have viewed your videos.